AlexisMtr/Poseidon/readme.md

 ﻿# POSEIDON

 ## Description
 Poseidon is a C# Backend solution for connected swimmingpool developed with [.NET Core 2](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md) hosted on a IIS Server.
-It will be used by the futurs apps [Percy]() and [Sally]().

 The solution include 2 projects
 * **Poseidon**, the API Solution